nautilusrobot/blog/_posts/2025-01-26-project detail.md

 > Souce: Chemical defination/diagram come from Wikipedia

-We place these oil absorbing & hydrophobic material with using engine oil, vegetable oil, crude oil, mixing with tap water.
+We placed these oil-absorbing and hydrophobic materials in contact with engine oil, vegetable oil, crude oil, and tap water.
+All of the materials performed reasonably well at absorbing only oil, and the filtered water appeared visually clear.
-All of the matierals did decent work absorbing only oil and the filted water visually looks clear.
-The engineered polyester stands out and quickly clean up the oil ( > 50 w/w) within 10 mins.
+The engineered polyester stood out, effectively cleaning up over 50% weight/weight of the oil within 10 minutes.

-After the experiment, our team start designing the recycle model which untiliz the engineered polyester belt.
+After the experiment, our team began designing a recycling model that utilizes the engineered polyester belt.
-Our idea comes from the tank belt.
-The rouating mecanisim allows the materials to be installed indiviually.
-At the end of the device, it has a second roller to phyically push the oil out of the material.
+Our concept is inspired by the tank belt.
+The rotating mechanism allows for the individual installation of materials.
+At the end of the device, there is a second roller that physically pushes the oil out of the material.

 ![model](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_26_post_3.JPG)

-This device can continously recycle oil.
-It can be installed on boat, floting platform or any other stable flat surfaces.
-The absorbent belt cost only $10/KG and it can be reused up to 10 times until it show decrease of performance.
+This device can continuously recycle oil and can be installed on boats, floating platforms, or any other stable, flat surfaces.
+The absorbent belt costs only $10 per kilogram and can be reused up to 10 times before its performance starts to decline.

 ### Let's talk about the advantages

-* The matieral is safe for env and human. it won't cause any secondary pollution.
+* The material is safe for both the environment and human health, ensuring that it does not lead to any secondary pollution.
-* The matieral can be recoveried and recycled easily.
+* The material is easily recoverable and recyclable, promoting sustainability.
-* The oil can be recollected and hopfully reused.
+* The oil can be collected and ideally reused, maximizing resource efficiency.
-* The kit is suitable for any existing oil platform or clean up ship.
+* This kit is compatible with any existing oil platform or cleanup vessel, making it versatile for various applications.

 ## Next Step